-You sit at your desk and ask yourself the question “am I still happy in my role?”
+September – you’re back from your holidays, you sit at your desk and ask yourself the question “Am I still happy in my role?”

 Maybe you decide that you don’t want to actively seek a new role, but if a new role comes knocking – you could be persuaded.
 This makes you what we call a passive candidate, or in many ways, the ‘hidden treasury talent’ who we love to talk to.

 We build individual relationships with all levels of treasury professionals, as we know it may be years before we find them their perfect job.

 So, what’s the best way to communicate with passive candidates who aren’t looking for a new job without becoming boring and being unfollowed or even worse blocked?

 The answer is to become a trusted advisor who contributes to their working life whenever they need treasury career advice, not only when they need a new job.

 Maybe they need a friendly bit of advice about how to deal with a challenging boss?

 They want to ask for a pay rise, but they don’t want their boss to feel threatened by thinking they are about to leave.

 As a recruiter, rather than an industry peer, we can be more open and honest on social media.
 This way clients and candidates know they can trust us to tell them like it is, rather than how they think it might be.